architecture-first/boa-showcase/docs/programming/Overview.md

 One of the major advantages is knocking down of walls between applications.
 This allows for reuse that was difficult before.

-Another advantage is the built-in grid computing support in platforms, such as Kubernetes.
+Another advantage is the built-in grid-computing support in platforms, such as Kubernetes.
 The Cloud platforms make it easy for scaling up and scaling down machines without paying for idle CPUs.

 ### Default to Asynchronous Communication

 Asynchronous communication allows for long-running tasks without the timeout issues.
 An example of this communication is the 'publish/subscribe' model.
-This technique is easier to scale and does not require a front load balancer at each step.
+This technique is easier to scale and does not require a front load balancer for each endpoint.

 With the async approach, it is recommended that the actor pushes information to the client.
 To facilitate this on the browser, the standard approach uses websockets.

 ### Peer to Peer Communication

-Instead of the standard request/response communication, the BOA approach is to use peer-to-peer communication.
+Instead of the standard request/response communication, the BOA approach uses peer-to-peer communication.
 This communication path runs both ways and not unidirectional.

 Even though there appears to be more coupling than the unidirectional approach, there is not because the interaction is essentially with an interface.
-The distributed strategy is talked about further throughout the document.
+This distributed strategy is discussed further throughout the document.

 ![](images/boa-general-documentation-Communication.drawio.png)